Dani Osvaldo: Internazionale (loan)

 On 4 August 2014, Osvaldo returned again to Italy by signing on a free loan to Internazionale for the 2014–15 season, with Saphir Taïder moving in the opposite direction to Southampton.
 He scored his first goal on the 28th, the third of a 6–0 win over Stjarnan of Iceland which qualified Inter to the group stages of the Europa League.
 Three days later he featured in Serie A for the club for the first time, replacing fellow debutant Yann M'Vila after 56 minutes of a goalless draw at Torino.
 In his second league match on 14 September, he scored twice as Inter defeated Sassuolo 7–0 at the San Siro.
 He scored the winner in a 2–1 victory over Dnipro Dnipropetrovsk on 27 November, a result which confirmed that Inter would top their Europa League group with a game remaining.
 He was suspended by Inter on 21 January 2015 for not turning up to training for two days and not providing a reason for his absence, while previously being ostracised from the squad after falling out with strike partner Mauro Icardi.

 Boca Juniors (loan)

 On 13 February 2015, Osvaldo returned to Argentina by signing on loan to Boca Juniors until the end of June.
 He said that playing for the club "was always a lifelong dream".
 Osvaldo scored in his debut for the side against Montevideo Wanderers in a Copa Libertadores match on 26 February.
 He scored his second and third goal against Zamora on 11 March, again in the Copa Libertadores.

 Porto

 On 5 August 2015, Osvaldo joined Portuguese side Porto on a free transfer, following his release by Southampton.
-He scored his first goal for the Primeira Liga team on 4 October, as a substitute for Vincent Aboubakar in a 4–0 home win over CF Os Belenenses.
+He scored his first goal for the Primeira Liga team on 4 October, as a substitute for Vincent Aboubakar in a 4–0 home win over Belenenses.